curiousoffice/playbook/README.rst

 Our development practices are based on the `Agile Manifesto <http://agilemanifesto.org/principles.html>`_ and a subset of the `XP practices <http://www.extremeprogramming.org/>`_.
-We adhere to their principles, and have found that applying them greately improves the quality of our work as well as the happiness of our team.
+We adhere to their principles, and have found that applying them greatly improves the quality of our work as well as the happiness of our team.

 Version Control